Records, Submissions & Photographs

 Lapland Bunting, Flamborough, by Craig Thomas

-I would also ask that those of you who “log” sightings onto other systems, perhaps online, to please also send them in them by email because trawling various blogs and websites such as Birdtrack to get as complete a picture of bird numbers and movements as possible is hugely time consuming for the team and also means, inevitably, some records will be missed.
+Those of you who “log” sightings onto other systems, perhaps online, please also send them in them by email because trawling various blogs and websites such as eBird, Birdtrack and others to get as complete a picture of bird numbers and movements as possible is hugely time consuming for the team and also means that, inevitably, some records will be missed.

-Please also submit your records for the area west of Danes Dyke including Speeton, Bempton and Buckton to fborecords@hotmail.com.
+The recording area covers the whole headland so in addition to Flamborough, please also submit your records for the area west of Danes Dyke including Bempton, Buckton, Speeton and Sewerby to fborecords@hotmail.com.

-Where scarce or rare birds are involved that require a description please email your submission including any photographs, sound recordings or other evidence directly to BBRC or YNU.
+Where scarce or rare birds are involved that require a description please email your submission including any photographs, sound recordings or other evidence directly to BBRC or YNU and inform us that you have done so.

 Thank you for your continued support and for all the hard work and many hours spent at Flamborough recording birds and helping us meet one of our principal aims which is to encourage volunteers to participate in scientific studies of birds and migration.